Chart Color Schemes

 Household Composition

-Bedford Park features high concentrations of group households, with a median household size of 2.5 people
+Bedford Park features high concentrations of group households, with a fairly typical median household size

 Family households constitute 55.9% of all households, including 20.5% couples with children, 26.8% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 44.1%, with lone person households at 27.7% and group households comprising 15.8%.
-The median household size is 2.5 people.
+Non-family households make up the remaining 44.1%, with lone person households at 27.7% and group households comprising 15.8%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households